gururajrkatti/chest/README.rst

 Alternatively one might consider a traditional key-value store database like Redis_.

-Shove_ is another excellent alternative.
-Shove appears to be significantly more mature than `chest`.
+Shove_ is another excellent alternative with support for a variety of stores.

 How it works